engrsabakhan/AI-Powered-Cold-Email-Generator-Job-Client-Outreach/README.md

 ***
 <b>🤖 Model Details</b>

-The email generation model is built using LLaMA (or your selected LLM).
+The email generation model is built using LLaMA.
 It is optimized for clarity, professionalism, and personalization.
 ***
 <b>📜 License</b>